 Location: ML 304

 Dr. Kadir’s research interests and applied and pedagogical practice center around larger academic objectives: producing greater multimedia for social justice and decolonizing digital technologies.
-In her interdisciplinary research program teaching methodology and creative work, she highlights community-based methodologies in curatorial and interactive design practice and use of technology.
-The ultimate goal of her research is to conceptualize the poetics and politics of interactive media in the representation of traditional knowledge, memory and cultural heritage, and contribute to the ethical use of new media through collaboration.
-Dr. Kadir previous collaborative research includes the Sq’éwlets: A Stó:lo-Coast Salish community in the Fraser River Valley project, AI-generated Anonymity project, Ethnographic Terminalia multi-media and multi-sited exhibitions, and The Intellectual Property Issues in Cultural Heritage Project .
+In her interdisciplinary research program teaching and creative work, she highlights community-based methodologies in curatorial and interactive design practice and the use of technology.
+She is an advocate for challenging the knowledge hierarchy and facilitate the accessibility of traditional or academic knowledge to the wider public.
+The ultimate goal of her research is to conceptualize the poetics and politics of interactive media in the representation of traditional knowledge, memory and cultural heritage, and contribute to the ethical use of new media through collaboration with originating communities.
+Dr. Kadir previous collaborative research includes The Contest of the Fruits, Landscapes of Injustice, Sq’éwlets: A Stó:lo-Coast Salish community in the Fraser River Valley project, AI-generated Anonymity project, Ethnographic Terminalia multimedia and multi-sited exhibitions, and The Intellectual Property Issues in Cultural Heritage Project.

 “Húy̓at: Our Voices our Land”, immersive exhibition at the Bill Reid Centre, SFU, Burnaby, in collaboration with Dana Lepofsky, Bryan Myles and Mark Wunsch.
 (2019)

 Haida Now: A Visual Feast of Innovation and Tradition, in collaboration with Kate Hennessy, Kwiaahwah Jones, Viviane Gosselin at Museum of Vancouver (2018)